mdzierzecki/machine-learning-tools/ClassifyLanguages/README.md

 Teaching the perceptrons is with a discrete (0-1) activation function of each perceptron.

-Becouse of high similarity of results, we need to use Euclidean measure to figur out which language it is (sometimes two perceoptrons are going to be activated).
+Becouse of high similarity of results, we need to use Euclidean measure to figure out which language it is (sometimes two perceoptrons are going to be activated).

 Moreover I provided simple GUI to check any new text.